dobri-ivanov/Words-Counter/README.md

 # Words-Counter
- .NET Console Implemented Application used to count every word in given text.
+ .NET Console Implemented Application used to count words in given text.

 ## Usage